superdev-1018/solidity-example/content/articles/my-trip-with-emojis.md

 [...document.querySelectorAll('script, link[rel=preload], link[rel=prefetch]')].forEach(element => element.remove());
 {{</ highlight >}}

 This gave me a pretty good `JSON` file to work with, but since am using `YAML` as the  data-serialization language for consistency I wrote a Python script to convert this JSON to `YAML` too.
-Here `ex.txt` is the `JSON` file we've scrapped,
+Here `ex.txt` is the `JSON` file we've scraped,

 {{< highlight python >}}
 def convert_yaml():